8r14z/coding-interview-prep/README.md

 ### 18. Speed up Dijkstra

 Can we use Dijkstra’s algorithm for shortest paths for graphs with negative weights – one idea can be, calculate the minimum weight value, add a positive value (equal to absolute value of minimum weight value) to all weights and run the Dijkstra’s algorithm for the modified graph.
-Will this algorithm work?

 ### 19. Dynamic Programming (long section)
+Dynamic Programming Problems, the algorithm calculates shortest paths in a bottom-up manner.

 https://www.youtube.com/watch?v=YBSt1jYwVfU